DAX 30 Technical Analysis Elliott Wave FXStreet

-we will see and abc retracement and this pullback will be part of the long trade set up for these Euro indices
+that appears completed and now we are in the abc retracement which is part of the long trade set up

 TradingLevels: 15,600 is the corrections balance line